 Start with your blank shield as shown below (Figure 3A.1).

-Next, solder the pressure sensor on one edge of the board.
-Ensure one side of the pressure sensor’s mounts lie on the holes adjacent to A0 to A3 (the analog input holes) respectively.
-Additionally, ensure that the three adjacent mounts from A1 to A3 are soldered to the board (but not the fourth at A0), and that the two of the mounts on the other side are soldered for support (Figure 3A.2).
-On the bottom side of the board, solder A1, A2 and A3 to the adjacent hole where one of the mounts of the pressure sensor is, in order to connect the pressure sensor to the trace (Figure 3A.3), which ensures the pressure sensor is electronically connected.
+Proceed by soldering the pressure sensor on one edge of the board.
+Ensure that one side of the pressure sensor’s mounts lies on the holes adjacent to A0 to A3 (the analog input holes), respectively.
+Additionally, make sure that the three adjacent mounts from A1 to A3 are soldered to the board (but not the fourth at A0), and that two of the mounts on the other side are soldered for support (Figure 3A.2).
+On the bottom side of the board, solder A1, A2, and A3 to the adjacent hole where one of the mounts of the pressure sensor is located, in order to connect the pressure sensor to the trace (Figure 3A.3), ensuring electronic connectivity for the pressure sensor.’

-For best results in later steps, ensure that neither of the nipples of the pressure sensor come into contact with the board itself as tubing will be attached to the nipples in future steps.
-This is especially the case with the nipple closest to the board, where there should visually be a couple of millimeters of space between the nipple in question and the board.
-While not impossible, this may be a bit difficult, so it is acceptable to preemptively attach the airline tubing (as detailed in Section 3B) to the nipple closest to the board prior to soldering.
+For optimal results in subsequent steps, make sure that neither of the nipples of the pressure sensor comes into direct contact with the board, as tubing will be attached to the nipples in future steps.
+This is particularly crucial for the nipple closest to the board, where there should be a visible gap of a few millimeters between the nipple and the board.
+While this might be a bit challenging, it is acceptable to proactively attach the airline tubing (as outlined in Section 3B) to the nipple closest to the board before soldering.

-On the board, place stacking headers around the outside perimeter of the board.
+On the board, arrange stacking headers along the outer perimeter.
 Specifically, place a total of six stacking pins on the board.
-The first four pins will be put prongs-down (relative to the top of the board): a stacking pin of length 8 on the digital holes labeled 0 to 7, a stacking pin of length 10 on holes labeled 8 to SCL, a stacking pin of length 6 on analog holes (A0 to A5), and a stacking pin of length 8 on the power holes from A6 to Vin.
-Additionally, place two stacking pins prongs-up, both of length 3 directly above the ICSP pins on the Arduino Uno board– which should be distinctly labeled or boxed on the shield (Figures 3A.4 and 3A.5).
+The first four pins will be oriented prongs-down (relative to the top of the board): a stacking pin of length 8 on the digital holes labeled 0 to 7, a stacking pin of length 10 on holes labeled 8 to SCL, a stacking pin of length 6 on analog holes (A0 to A5), and a stacking pin of length 8 on the power holes from A6 to Vin.
+Additionally, position two stacking pins prongs-up, both of length 3, directly above the ICSP pins on the Arduino Uno board—which should be distinctly labeled or boxed on the shield (Figures 3A.4 and 3A.5).

 Next, take the LED and put a (normal) pin of length 4 underneath the LED (Figure 3A.6).